Here, we’d like to inform you about how we process your personal data when you visit www.klett-gruppe.de.

 For further information on YouTube’s data privacy policies, please visit: https://policies.google.com/privacy?hl=en&gl=de.

-Our website includes Facebook's “share” and “like” buttons.
+This website includes Facebook’s “share” and “like” buttons.
+The provider is Facebook Ireland Limited, 4 Grand Canal Square, Dublin 2, Ireland.
 These are used in connection with a plug-in that makes it possible to share content from our website on Facebook.
 Cookies may also be involved in this process (see section II., 2 above).

 If you wish to share content from our website on Facebook, you can activate the aforementioned plug-in by clicking the “Activate Facebook” button (this is referred to as a “two-click solution”).
 As soon as you click this button, Facebook will process the data described under section II., 1 and be informed that you have visited our website.
 Facebook will also publish the information that you have shared certain content.
 Other data may be processed, as well.
 This data processing takes place even if you do not have a Facebook account or have not logged in.
 If you have logged into Facebook, your data will be linked to your account.
 If you wish to prevent your data from being processed for these purposes, do not click any Facebook buttons.